zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

-Great Kindness Sutra [DN.17], the Blessed One Point out the past of oneself and others; when talking about the Great General Administration Sutra [DN.19], the Blessed One points out the past of himself and others; when talking about the Ma’e Diva Sutra [MN.83], the Blessed One points out the past of himself and others.
+Great Kindness Sutra [DN.17], the Blessed One Point out the past of oneself and others; when talking about the Great General Administration Sutra [DN.19], the Blessed One points out the past of himself and others; when talking about the Ma'e Diva Sutra [MN.83], the Blessed One points out the past of himself and others.

 This was said by the World Zun [DN.29]: "Chunta!
 Regarding the past lives,